flycartinc/jmarkdown_docs/RepositorySetup.md

 ![](./assets/images/configure_repository1.png)

-Now,the Repositories will be open it does not contain any item select new button for creating/adding new Repositories.
+Currently, it does not contain any item.
+To create a new repository click on new button in the top left corner.

 Refer the below image

 ![](./assets/images/configure_repository2.png)

-Fill all the fields with your valid repository tittle,Git user name,Git password,Git account name, Git Repository name  and select the status.
+Enter all the necessary fields like repository tittle, Git user name, Git password, Git account name, Git Repository name  and select the status.

-After enter all valid field press save and close.
+Refer the below image

 ![](./assets/images/configure_repository3.png)

+After entering all fields press save and close.